zjurelinac/CFC/llvm/docs/XRay.rst

   only converts to YAML.
 - ``graph``: Generates a DOT graph of the function call relationships between functions found in an XRay trace.
-- ``stack``: Reconstructs function call stacks from a timeline of function calls in an XRay trace.

 These subcommands use various library components found as part of the XRay libraries, distributed with the LLVM distribution.
 These are: